Miracleman: Collected editions

 As the series progressed, Eclipse collected them in trade paperbacks, still a relative rarity at the time for an ongoing series.
 The first, A Dream of Flying was released in July 1988, and collected material from #1-3 of the Eclipse series (but not the framing material from Miracleman 3D).
-The Red King Syndrome was released two years, featuring a cover by John Bolton and compiling strips from #4-7 & #9-10, omitting the Young Miracleman: 1957 short story from #6 and the vintage reprints from #8.
+The Red King Syndrome was released two years later, featuring a cover by John Bolton and compiling strips from #4-7 & #9-10, omitting the Young Miracleman: 1957 short story from #6 and the vintage reprints from #8.
 Olympus, the third volume, appeared in December 1990, collecting #11-16 with a new cover from John Totleben and a foreword from journalist Mikal Gilmore.
 Samuel R. Delany provided the foreword for The Golden Age trade in April 1992, which collected #17-22 - aside from the short "Retrieval" strip serialised across the issues - and featured a new cover from Mark Buckingham.
-These collections were broadly succeeded by Marvel's own trades from 2014 onwards.
+These collections were broadly superseded by Marvel's own trades from 2014 onwards.

 Marvel Comics also produced collections of their versions of the series.